Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Surface-mount to door face; 2–4 screws on body; 2 screws on strike plate; no boring required

-💡 Barrel bolt sizing rule: choose a bolt length that is at least 1.5× the door width in inches divided by 10.
+💡 Barrel bolt sizing rule: Choose a bolt length that is at least 1.5× the door width in inches divided by 10.
 For a 36-inch door: 36 ÷ 10 × 1.5 = 5.4 — round up to a 6-inch bolt.
 Heavier doors and more exposed applications require longer bolts for greater engagement depth.

 🪄 2.
 Flush Bolt — The Hidden Door Lock